Presence-Web-Services/photouploader/README.md

 # photouploader

-Include `asset-bucket-sa-key.json` and `firestore-db-sa-key.json` in local install to connect.
+Include `asset-bucket-sa-key.json` in local install to connect.

 How to run:
 ```